sebapkfd/rock-paper-scissors/README.md

 # Rock Paper Scissors

->Small project, you can play games of five rounds of Rock-Paper-Scissors, interface to be added
+>Small project, you can play games of five rounds of Rock-Paper-Scissors